 The Catholic church has given hundreds, even thousands of titles to Mary the Mother of Jesus.
 Of all of them, Mother of God is one of the most common.
-In fact, some Catholics like to just use the impressive, synonymous term theotokos when referring to Mary.
+In fact, some Catholics like to just use the impressive, synonymous term theotokos (meaning "the God Bearer" or Mother of God) when referring to Mary.
 The title Mother of God seems logical when one considers that Jesus is God and Mary gave birth to him.
-In other words, from a Catholic's perspective a syllogism could be erected to read as follows to prove she is Mother of God:
+In other words, from a Catholic's (or Anglican's) perspective a syllogism could be erected to read as follows to prove she is Mother of God:

 Mary is Jesus' mother.